tanveer-kader/ml-projects-py/datasets/dataset_info.md

 # List of datasets that have been used in these projects.

-> [!NOTE]
-> These datasets are collected from various sources mostly from kaggle.

-> [!IMPORTANT]
-> No dataset is claimed to be accurate.

 ### Click to follow the links to download the datasets

 - [Rock vs Mine](https://drive.google.com/file/d/12jHI9TzuCxQyOjdLnJmsT-LTWZ0PEKI5/view?usp=sharing)